-Akin to the sympathetic strike is the boycott, little used by unions - apart from the strong Syndicalist organisations of Spain and Sweden.
-It is worth while recalling the brigin of the term boycott.
+AKIN TO the sympathetic strike is the boycott, little used by unions-apart from the strong Syndicalist organisations of Spain and Sweden.
+It is worthwhile recalling the origin of the term boycott.

-In the fight of the Irish peasants against the landlords, the tenent farmers formed the Irish Land League.
+In the fight of the Irish peasants against the landlords, the tenant farmers formed the Irish Land League.
 The landlords were evicting tenants who could not pay their increased rents, and replacing them with new tenants.
-The League farbade farmers to occupy the farms of evicted tenants, but some farmers defied this order.

-Then the League used its greatest weapon, against which the landlords, the magistrates and the military were helpless, - the boycott.Farm labourers and house servants left the farms, the cows went unmilked and the crops rotted in the fields.
-The carter, the grocer, the butcher, even the Doctor and the undertaker refused their services to the boycotted farmers.
+The League forbade farmers to occupy the farms of evicted peasants, but some farmers defied this order.
+Then the League used its greatest weapon, against which the landlords, the magistrates and the military were helpless-the "boycott" Farm labourers and house servants left these farms, the cows went unmilked and the crops rotted in the fields The carter, the grocer, the butcher, even the doctor and the undertaker refused their services to the boycotted farmers.

-Successful as it was in the early 19th century Ireland, much more victorious can this weapon be in our modern, complex society.
-The boycott can be used by certain sections of industrial workers, in particular transport men, to support other striking groups, but it can also be used in a generalpublic way to aid strikers in public service by blackmailing the disputed concern's goods and services.
-Newspapers, shops, cinemas, theatres, laundries, coal,
+Successful as it was in early 19th century Ireland, how much more victorious can this weapon be in our modern, complex society.
+The boycott can be used by certain sections of industrial workers, in particular transport men, to support other striking groups, but it can also be used in a general-public way to aid strikers in public service by blacklisting the disputed concern's goods and services.
+Newspapers, shops, cinemas, theatres, laundries, coal merchants and life insurance are examples which spring quickly to mind.